ibm-cloud-docs/Cloudant/api/design_documents.md

 Instead of using a MapReduce index, you can also use `_all_docs`.

 The result of a list function is not stored.
-This means that the function is executed every time a request is made.
-As a consequence, using MapReduce functions might be more efficient.
-For web and mobile applications, consider whether any computations done in a list function would be better placed in the application tier.
+This fact means that the function is executed every time a request is made.
+As a consequence, it might be more efficient to use MapReduce functions.
+For web and mobile applications, consider whether any computations that are done in a list function would be better placed in the application tier.
 {: note}

 When you define a list function, you use it by sending a `GET` request to `https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_list/$LIST_FUNCTION/$MAPREDUCE_INDEX`.

-In this request:
+This request includes the following functions:

 *	`$LIST_FUNCTION` is the name of list function you defined.
-*	`$MAPREDUCE_INDEX` is the name of the index providing the query results you want to format.
+*	`$MAPREDUCE_INDEX` is the name of the index that provides the query results that you want to format.

 List functions require two arguments:
 [`head`](#head) and [`req`](#req).

 The `head` argument identifies the documents to be processed by the list function.

 The `req` argument contains additional information about the request.
-It enables you to create list functions that are more dynamic, because they are based on additional factors such as query parameters or the user context.
+It enanbles you to create list functions that are more dynamic because they are based on additional factors such as query parameters or the user context.

 The values within the `req` argument are similar to the following [query parameters](/docs/services/Cloudant?topic=cloudant-query#ibm-cloudant-query-parameters).

-### Example design document referencing a list function, expressed using JSON
+### Example design document that references a list function, expressed by using JSON

 ```json
 {